ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ### /crts {#crts}

 EST-coaps provides the /crts operation.
-A successful request from the client to this resource will be answered with a bag of certificates which is subsequently installed in the Explicit TA.
+A successful request from the client to this resource will be answered with a bag of certificates which is subsequently installed in the TA database, resulting in Explicit TAs.

-A trust anchor is commonly a self-signed certificate of the CA public key.
+A trust anchor is commonly a self-signed certificate of the CA public key, of the format indicated by the CoAP Accept option present in the request.
-In order to reduce transport overhead, the trust anchor could be just the CA public key and associated data (see {{terminology}}), e.g., the SubjectPublicKeyInfo, or a public key certificate without the signature.
+In order to reduce transport overhead, the trust anchor could be a CBOR encoding of an X.509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}, or a CWT Claims Set (CCS) {{RFC8392}}, containing the CA public key and associated data without a signature.
-In either case they can be compactly encoded, e.g. using CBOR encoding {{I-D.ietf-cose-cbor-encoded-cert}}.

 ## Payload formats